#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 These symptoms could stem from conditions like herniated disc pressing on a nerve or whiplash-induced nerve irritation.
 You need to see a doctor quickly to identify its source and begin treatment.

-Shoulder pain after a car accident can be caused from injuries such as whiplash, rotator cuff damage, dislocations or referred pain from neck or back.
+Shoulder pain can be caused from injuries such as whiplash, rotator cuff damage, dislocations, or pain from neck or back.
 It can range from mild soreness to sharp, persistent pain that limits movement.

 Symptoms can include:

-• stiffness
+• Stiffness

-• reduced range of motion
+• Reduced range of motion

-• pain that radiates into the shoulders or arms
+• Pain that radiates into the shoulders or arms

 In adults, symptoms may include: